medibloc/panacea-governance/proposals/2022-10-upgrade-v2-0-5-dragonberry/README.md

 This upgrade contains the following changes:

-- Upgrades Cosmos SDK from v0.42.11 to v0.45.9 which contains many new features, bug fixes, and especially a IBC security fix: https://forum.cosmos.network/t/ibc-security-advisory-dragonberry/7702.
+- Upgrades Cosmos SDK from v0.42.11 to v0.45.9 which contains many new features, bug fixes, and especially a [IBC security fix](https://forum.cosmos.network/t/ibc-security-advisory-dragonberry/7702).
 - Removes the `x/token` module.

 ## Actions required by node operators

-If this SoftwareUpgrade proposal is approved, the state machine of the `panacead` will be stopped as soon as the chain reaches at the block height 7,695,777.
+If this SoftwareUpgrade proposal is approved, the state machine of the `panacead` will be stopped as soon as the chain reaches at the block height 7695777.
 It means that new blocks will not be produced until the `panacead` daemon is restarted with the new version.

 Then, please replace the old `panacead` binary with the new one, and restart the daemon by following the guide below. https://github.com/medibloc/panacea-mainnet/blob/master/panacea-3/v2.0.5/upgrade.md